 The Ottoman Empire originated in Anatolia (modern-day Turkey), and was one of the largest and longest lived in the Islamic world.
-It controlled territories that reached from North Africa to Eastern Europe from 1299 until 1923.
-Anatolia has a long tradition of carpet weaving, but from the 16th century onward Ottoman court carpets utilized a set of specific designs created by the artists of the Ottoman court workshops, designs that were also used on the court ceramics, paintings, bookbindings, and textiles.
+It controlled territories that reached from North Africa to Eastern Europe.
+Anatolia has a long tradition of carpet weaving, but from the 16th century onward, Ottoman court carpets utilized a set of specific designs created by the artists of the Ottoman court workshops, designs that were also used on the court ceramics, paintings, bookbindings, and textiles.

-Among the most popular of these was the “saz style,” which is characterized by long sinuous leaves, and stylized flowers (see below).
+Among the most popular of these was the “saz style,” which is characterized by long sinuous leaves, and stylized flowers.
 Court artists also developed the “floral style,” where we see more naturalistic depictions of flowers such as tulips, roses, carnations, and hyacinths, among others.
-The floral and saz styles were sometimes used alone and sometimes used together, along with other motifs like the cintamani pattern (usually a combination of pearl-like circles accompanied by wavy lines sometimes called “tiger stripes”), on a huge variety of objects designed by the court, including ceramics, silks, carpets, and manuscripts.
+The floral and saz styles were sometimes used alone and sometimes used together, along with other motifs like the Chintamani pattern (usually a combination of pearl-like circles accompanied by wavy lines sometimes called “tiger stripes”), on a huge variety of objects designed by the court, including ceramics, silks, carpets, and manuscripts.

 Both the saz and floral styles appear on this rare Ottoman court prayer rug.
 The jagged-edged saz leaves gracefully undulate in the border amongst carnations, tulips, and other flowers.
 The arch at the center of the carpet identifies this as a prayer rug, and symbolizes both a mihrab (from mosque architecture) and a gateway to paradise.
 Such rugs were, and are, used by Muslims during the five daily prayers prescribed in Islam.
 Though one can go to mosque during the prayer times, prayer can take place anywhere so long as there is a clean surface (provided by the rug) and water for ritual cleansing.
 A luxurious prayer rug like this would have belonged to a very wealthy court patron.

 The design of this remarkable carpet, the prototype for later designs, may be based on the slender-columned architecture of Muslim Spain.
-When Muslims and Jews were expelled from Spain in 1492, many exiles settled in the Ottoman Empire, bringing with them their own visual culture, which, in turn, influenced Ottoman art.
-This dual-columned design spawned an entire genre of architecturally-inspired prayer rugs across Anatolia.
+When Jews were expelled from Spain in 1492 (and Muslims not long after), many exiles settled in the Ottoman Empire, bringing with them their own visual culture, which, in turn, influenced Ottoman art.
+This dual-columned design spawned an entire genre of architecturally inspired prayer rugs across Anatolia.

 One of the most remarkable aspects of Ottoman court carpets is their unusual structure.
 Unlike all other Turkish carpets, Ottoman court carpets use S-spun wool, which is typical only of carpets woven in Egypt.
 Scholars attribute this unusual feature to the Ottoman conquest of Egypt in 1517, after which the Ottoman court commissioned carpets from Egyptian workshops and had Egyptian weavers and Egyptian wool sent to Turkey for their own use.